jazzband/wagtailmenus/CONTRIBUTING.md

 Hey!
 First of all, thanks for considering to help out!

-We welcome all support, whether on bug reports, code, design, reviews, tests, documentation, translations or just feature requests.
+We welcome all support, whether on bug reports, code, reviews, tests, documentation, translations or just feature requests.

 ## Using the issue tracker